optimalisatie/react-jsx-html-comments/README.md

 You can read more about Web Components at [www.webcomponents.org](http://webcomponents.org/).

-Include the following javascript in your application.
+Include the following javascript in your application to enable the `<react-comment>` Web Component.

 ```javascript
 /**